99EnriqueD/receiver-tutorial/tutorial.md

 The last thing we need to do is record the measurements of each team.
 Use the ``||serial:serial write value||`` block for this.
 It will remember all data given to it and plot it on a graph for you!
 Don't forget that the ``||variables:name||`` and ``||variables:value||`` variables can be dragged from the top of the ``||radio:on radio received||`` block
-Now we're all done, hopefully you're as excited as I am!
-Great job!

 ```blocks
 radio.onReceivedValue(function (name, value) {